 Technology is continually developing, with new terms to go with it.
 Mobile workforce management is a newer category compared to FSM, and its development reflects the way delivering service to businesses and consumers alike has changed with innovations in technology, like smartphones, and changing customer preferences.

-Put another way, the global mobile workforce is expected to reach 1.87 billion workers by 2022.
-Only a small percentage — less than ten percent — of these workers will be traditional field service technicians while the remainder fall under the much broader category of deskless workers.
+Put another way, 60% of all workers will be mobile workers by 2024.
+Only a small percentage of these workers will be traditional field service technicians, while the remainder fall under the much broader category of deskless workers.

 Field Service Management Features Checklist

-Managing the deployment of systems and equipment, workers out in the field installing and maintaining the equipment, all while responding to customer requests in real-time is no easy task.
+Managing the deployment of systems and equipment, workers out in the field installing and maintaining the equipment, and customer requests—all in real-time—is no easy task.
 It requires a system that’s powerful enough to handle many different types of requests, but intuitive enough for managers and field workers to use in their everyday work.

 Look for the following key features in your FSM system: